Standing Committees of the Colorado Criminal Defense Bar

 Judicial Committee: The Judicial Selection Committee has two focuses.
 First, the Committee impliments procedures for endorsement of judicial candidates.
 These procedures govern the CCDB's Board and local chapters in recommending candidates to the Governor.
 Second, the Committee overseas CCDB's efforts to recruit judicial candidates and members of the Judicial Department's Nominating and Performance committees.
 Chair - Phil Cherner

 Membership Committee: The foundation of the CCDB is its membership.
 Each member is benefited and strengthened by a growing, active membership.
 The committee is responsible for developing membership policies and services.
 It is also responsible for developing recruitment policies and strategies that the Board, the staff, and members can pursue throughout the year.
-Chair - TBA
+Chair - Lisa Santos

 Professional Development Committee: Designs and executes seminars and training programs that give practitioners current information and helps practitioners become better advocates for their clients.
 The Professional Development Committee maintains an Investigator subcommittee to address issues affecting investigators and associate members.
-Co-Chairs - Adrienne Teodorovic and TBD
+Co-Chairs - Adrienne Teodorovic

 Policy Committee: Works with CCDB lobbyist Carrie Thompson to develop legislative and political positions for the CCDB.
 For the General Assembly session, the committee decides the legislation that the CCDB will pursue, designs the strategy to pursue its position, and arranges for testimony and resources to support its position.
 Chair - Alaurice Tafoya-Modi